-However, an additional requirement of Director Identification Number (DIN) is prescribed for appointment of person as Designated Partner in Limited Liability Partnership.
-Director Identification Number abbreviated as DIN is a number assigned by MCA to individuals on application made for allotment thereof.
-While appointment of a person as Designated Partner, the DIN shall be entered in the applications filed with the Ministry of Corporate Affairs.
+However, apart from the meaning of designated partner there is one additional requirement for Directors Identification Number (DIN) for the appointment of Designated Partner of an LLP.
+DIN is a number assigned by MCA to individuals on application made for allotment thereof.
+During the appointment process of Designated partners, you need to submit the DIN in the MCA e-form.

-Whether change of Designation is possible after registration of LLP?
+Can I change of Designation of Partner after registration of LLP?

 Yes, as per the designated parnter meaning, change in the designation of LLP partners is possible post registration.
 However, any type of change between the partners or designated partners needs to be in accordance with the LLP Agreement.
 Further, you can also change the LLP Agreement to add or remove the partners through a supplementary deed.
 Post this change in the agreement, you can proceed with MCA submission.